immediatus/metaheuristic-algorithms/evolutionary/README.md

    * Standard adaptation
    * Rotation matrix adaptation

-The strategy for the Genetic Algorithm is to repeatedly employ surrogates for the recombination and mutation genetic mechanisms on the population of candidate solutions:
+The strategy for the Genetic Algorithm is to repeatedly employ surrogates for the recombination and mutation genetic mechanisms on the population of candidate solutions.

 Strategy implemented in `src/main/scala/core/genetic.scala`:

     def search[T](